NischalSuresh/PointCloud_Segmentation/README.md

-Code for "VLR Project by Avi and Nischal",
+Code for Pointcloud segmentation Project by Avi and Nischal inspired by FPSNet https://github.com/xiaoaoran/FPS-Net

 ## Install